 - Complete S-LTA training before the semester starts (online).

-- Attend the S-L Partnership Orientation (within the first week of classes).
+- Attend the S-L Semester Kick-Off & Orientation (typically the week before or within the first week of classes).

 - Attend and participate in all S-L student leader weekly meetings (Wednesdays from 6-7:30pm).

 - Manage and track student service placements and hours.

 - Develop a working rapport with the faculty member; act as a thought partner for faculty and partners to integrate service and learning experiences..

 - Introduce S-L to students alongside faculty member, including preparation of the course and partnerships in the 1-2 weeks leading up to the semester.

 - Collaborate with faculty member to plan for upcoming classes and assignments.